GoogleCloudPlatform/ai-infra-cluster-provisioning/sample_workloads/nccltest/a3-mega/README.md

-# TCPX NCCL Level Benchmarks
+# GPUDirect-TCPXO NCCL Level Benchmarks

-This document will walk you through how to build, push, and deploy the nccl-benchmark image for use on a GKE cluster configured with an A3 nodepool.
+This document will walk you through how to build, push, and deploy the nccl-benchmark image for use on a GKE cluster configured with an A3 Mega nodepool.

 ## Building the Benchmark Docker Image